 When I think of the depression era, I am reminded of how much we waste now and how they managed to use everything without even a complaint.
 It just was the way things were and everyone contributed to the household.
-If you would like to employ some good, old-fashioned money saving tips that they used in the depression era to save your household some money, here are 10 forgotten depression era money saving tips to start using now.
+If you would like to employ some good, old-fashioned money-saving tips that they used in the depression era to save your household some money, here are 10 forgotten Depression Era money-saving tips to start using now.

 8 Depression Era Money Saving Tips

-Don't shop for fun.
-This wasn't really an option for most people during the depression era, but it is amazing how much money we waste when we shop because we are bored.
+Recreational shopping wasn't really an option for most people during the Great Depression.
+It is amazing how much money we waste when we shop because we are bored.
 Make it a habit to not do so.
 Bored?
 Pick up a deck of cards, work on a puzzle, call a friend, read a book, work in the garden, or choose another no-cost hobby to entertain yourself.

-Buy used.
 Many families bought things that their neighbors no longer needed in order to save money.
 This should be a priority for you if you are looking to save money especially when it comes to things like kids' clothing, seasonal items and even household basics.
 Check out your local thrift stores first.

-Most of us use too much dish soap, shampoo and lotion as well as many other products.
+Most of us use too much dish soap, shampoo, and lotion as well as many other products.
 Reduce the amount you use and you may be surprised that it's enough.
 This will save you from having to replenish personal care products, beauty products, and cleaning supplies as often.

 Often, families did not have the money to have meat with most meals during the great depression.
 They stretched what they did have with beans and lentils.
 Substitute beans or lentils for half the ground meat in your recipes.
 You will save money and consume for much-needed fiber.

-Try some holistic health.
 In our grandparent's time, it was expensive to see a doctor just like it is now, and it wasn't unheard of to try weird concoctions for healing various ailments.
 Don't use any of the disproved methods of former days!
-However it may be smart to try things like essential oils for minor ailments before reaching for that medication or going to your doctor's office for minor things like congestion from a cold.
+However, it may be smart to try things like essential oils for minor ailments before reaching for that medication or going to your doctor's office for minor things like congestion from a cold.